Lindeneg/cl-form-component/docs/README.md

 | `width`           | `string`                                                                          | `No`     | `undefined` | width of the input, such as '20%'                                                                           |
 | `noValidation`    | `boolean`                                                                         | `No`     | `false`     | turn off all validation for input                                                                           |

-So know we can add, say, a label, a placeholder and some validation to that username entry:
+So now we can add, say, a label, a placeholder and some validation to that username entry:

 ```ts
 {